JIhaozheng/JIhaozheng/README.md

 ##  Hi, here is JI Haozheng 👋

-🎓 2nd-year undergraduate in **Geophysics**,
+🎓 3rd-year undergraduate in **Geophysics**,
-🌍 Department of Earth and Space Science, SUSTech, Shenzhen.
+🌍 Department of Earth and Space Science, Soustern University of Science and Technology, Shenzhen.

 📫 Feel free to reach me via email at jihz@mail.sustech.edu.cn